A Favorite Recipe

 And here I go, getting nostalgic over food one more time.

 As I was a kid, growing up on Detroit’s East Side, I spent A LOT of time with my neighbors who lived two houses away from me.
 Mrs. LaBine was a really young mom of four, always stylishly dressed and often listening to Elvis and the Everly Brothers on her console stereo.
-She was soft spoken and kind woman and also a SUPERB cook and baker.
+She was a soft spoken and kind woman and also a SUPERB cook and baker.

 Every summer during the short Michigan blueberry season she would make what became my favorite dessert–Blueberry Boy Bait.
 Because she only made it once a year, the cake was special.
 You can’t imagine how happy I was when she would offer me a piece of this treasured dessert.
 She was the best!

 A Copy of My Own

-The things you remember from when you were a kid–the neighbors Dutch Elm tree falling on our house, the 1967 Detroit Riots, endless days of playing with the kids on our block, walking blocks to the park or the swim mobile and the book mobile.
+The things you remember from when you were a kid–the neighbors Dutch Elm tree falling on our house, the 1967 Detroit Riots, endless days of playing with the kids on our block, walking blocks to the park or the swim mobile and, my favorite, the book mobile.

-And I remember Mrs. LaBine’s cookbook, often times sitting open on her dining room table.
-It was a HUGE book, probably a wedding gift.
-It was most likely where her all of her great recipe ideas came from.
+And I remember Mrs. LaBine’s cookbook, often times sitting open on a table in her dining room.
+It was a HUGE book, maybe even a wedding gift.
+It was most likely where all of her great recipe ideas came from.